List of Taskmaster episodes: Series 12 (2021)

 The contestants for the twelfth season were announced on 20 May 2021.
 The line-up includes Alan Davies, Desiree Burch, Guz Khan, Morgana Robinson and Victoria Coren Mitchell.
 It began airing from 23 September 2021.

 Robinson was the overall winner, with Khan as runner-up, Burch and Davies tied in 3rd, and Coren Mitchell finishing last.

 For team tasks in this series, the team of three was made up of Burch, Khan and Robinson and the team of two was made up of Davies and Coren Mitchell.

+This series was filmed without a live studio audience.

 During its broadcast, the series averaged over 2.56 million viewers.

 New Year Treat II (2022)

 On 3 December 2021, Avalon announced that Taskmaster would have a second "New Year Treat" special, featuring Adrian Chiles, Claudia Winkleman, Jonnie Peacock, Lady Leshurr and Sayeeda Warsi.
-Due to illness, Peacock could not attend the studio recording, so Alan Davies was present in his place.
+Due to illness, Peacock could not attend the studio recording, so series 12 contestant Alan Davies was present in his place.
 The special was the first since Series 9 to include a studio audience and not have the contestants or hosts socially distanced.

 Chiles was the overall winner, with Peacock as runner-up, Warsi in 3rd, Leshurr in 4th, and Winkleman finishing last.

 Series 13 (2022)

 Following the final of series 12 on 25 November 2021, the cast for the show's thirteenth series was announced, set to begin on 14 April 2022.
 Series 13 features Ardal O'Hanlon, Bridget Christie, Chris Ramsey, Judi Love and Sophie Duker.

 For team tasks in this series, the team of three was made up of Christie, Love and Duker and the team of two was made up of O'Hanlon and Ramsey.

 Duker was the overall winner, with Ramsey as runner-up, Christie in 3rd, O'Hanlon in 4th, and Love finishing last.

+This was the first full series to see the return of a live studio audience.

 During its broadcast, the series averaged over 2.06 million viewers.

 Champion of Champions II (2022)

-On 17 December 2020, Avalon announced that Taskmaster would have a second "Champion of Champions" special, featuring the winners from series 6–10Ed Gamble, Kerry Godliman, Liza Tarbuck, Lou Sanders and Richard Herring.
+On 17 December 2020, Avalon announced that Taskmaster would have a second "Champion of Champions" special, featuring the winners from series 6–10—Ed Gamble, Kerry Godliman, Liza Tarbuck, Lou Sanders and Richard Herring.
 The episode was aired on 23 June 2022, a week after the Series 13 final.
 Herring was the special's overall winner, with Tarbuck placing second, Godliman and Sanders tying for third, and Gamble finishing last.

 Previous contestant James Acaster made a cameo appearance in Godliman's attempt at a task.